-Tool/Solver to find the words at hangman, a letter game where the goal is to discover a word by guessing which letters it contains.
+Tool/Solver to find words in the Hangman game, a word game where the goal is to find a word by guessing which letters make it up.

 Hangman Game Solver - dCode